 These HTML elements are still necessary to reflect the content on your page.
 The only difference here is Google is increasing the width of the search engine results page.
 The new width is 600px.
 This means title tags should now be between 40 and 50 characters.
 Meta descriptions now have a maximum length of 160 characters.

 Your title tags and meta descriptions show the keywords you’re trying to rank for.
 They’ll often contain a keyword and a location.
 Original, engaging titles and meta descriptions help increase click-through rates.

 Google Places has become Google My Business.
 You’ve probably seen these before.
 A Google My Business profile shows up in a box on the side of the search results.
 People see these when they search for a business directly and many times when they search for the general product or service you provide.

 You want your Google My Business profile optimized.
-Fortunately, this is free and easy.
+Fortunately, this free and easy.
 When businesses see your profile, they’ll see your business hours, phone number, directions on Google Maps and other primary info.
 You’ll want to make extra-special-double-sure all of that info is correct.

 An optimized profile will also have images and photos.
 A logo helps reassure customers they’ve found the right business.
 Photos of your staff help create a personal connection.
 Photos of your office building or location help customers who are looking for your physical location.

 Don’t forget about Bing Places, which is a similar idea.
 While Bing doesn’t have the reach of Google My Business, optimizing your Bing Place profile is still worth the effort.

 Finding the right keywords is still important, but in 2017 you want to really emphasize local terms.
 The name of the game is “geo-modifiers.”
 These are place names and locations.